StreetScout

 Where is Canning Vale?

-Canning Vale is a suburb of Western Australia, Australia.
+Canning Vale is a suburb of Western Australia, Australia, in the Canning local government area.

 What is the population of Canning Vale?